 Sculpture Space is unique in North America for its service to sculptors who come to Utica, NY to make new work.
 The program has helped advance the careers of over 500 national and international artists since 1976.
 Artists-in-residence have access to specialized resources available in the Mohawk Valley to make sculpture on a scale which they otherwise might not afford, in a supportive environment conducive to experimentation.
 Work that is made and first seen in Utica is often exhibited in galleries, museums and sculpture parks worldwide.

-Housing is provided (depending on funding, free or at a nominal cost).
+Housing is provided for free, depending on funding.
 Artists live in a newly renovated Sculpture Space-owned apartment located one block from the studio.
 Residents live in private, furnished bedrooms with shared fully-equipped kitchen, living space, two bathrooms and washer/dryer.
 Kitchen appliances include dishwasher, coffee makers, slow cooker, rice cookers, blenders and food processor.
 Artists are responsible for their own meals.
 Bed linens and towels are provided.
 No pets are allowed in the studio or the artists’ apartment.

 The studio is located in West Utica, close to downtown, in proximity to light industry and various fabrication shops.
 The collaborative environment of the studio and the communal aspects of the residence help foster dialogue, exchange of ideas, creative experimentation and both personal and professional connections.
 The facility consists of 5,500 square feet of open studio, and five foot private studios for special projects.
 The space is outfitted with concrete floors, a two ton system of traveling hoists, and extra wide overhead doors.
 The studio and house have wireless access; artists may borrow available digital equipment.
 The ¾ acres of land surrounding the building can supplement indoor studio space in the summer.
 An outdoor work pad is equipped with a 50' monorail hoist.
 Artists should bring their own goggles, hand tools and specialized equipment.
 For a complete list of available tools and equipment, please see the Facilities and Equipment page.